mattwells77/Fallout_II_Visually_Enhanced_Patch/README.md

 **To list some of it's features:**
 - Rendered with DirectX 11( the HRP used DirectX 9)
 - 32 bit graphics, frm's(fallouts graphic) with different palettes can sit side by side.
 Support for a 32bit frm has also been added, although there is as yet no program to create these.
-An 8, 24, 32 bit BMP can be used in place of some of the interface graphics.
+An 8, 24 or 32 bit BMP can be used in place of some of the interface graphics.
 - The interface can be scaled to better fit your screen.
 - Game and World maps can be scaled independently, zoomed in and out by way of the mouse wheel.
 - A new way to represent lights in-game for a more natural appearance, original lighting is also improved without the palette limitation.